nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 If no member levels are provided, the registration type will accept nonmembers and all member levels.

+The guest policy controls whether guests are allowed and what guest information gets collected by the registration form.
+If no guest policy is provided, guests may not register.
+The guest policy can be one of:

+* ``count``: Collect only the number of guests.
+* ``contact``: Collect contact information for each guest.
+* ``full``: Collect full registration information for each guest.

-If no restriction pattern is found for an event, meetup2apricot creates an event registration type with the defaults shown in :numref:`Table %s <default_restriction_values>`.
+If no restriction matches an event, meetup2apricot creates an event registration type with the defaults shown in :numref:`Table %s <default_restriction_values>`.

 Event Tags